JingyuCui639/ENAR-2026-SC5-Measurement-Error-Models-in-Action/README.md

 ### 5. Machine Learning Methods for Measurement Error Correction  [4:00–4:30 PM]
 - **Molin Wang** *(Slides from Dropbox folder: "Regression calibration--Molin/DML_ENAR2026.pptx, DML_RC_NO.pptx")*
-  - Robust confounder control in higher-dimensional settings *(Gang’s paper)*
+  - Robust confounder control in higher-dimensional settings
   - Variable selection in regression calibration, with discussion of alternative approaches based on our work with Wenze

 ### 6. Applications in Nutritional and Environmental Epidemiology  [4:30–5:00 PM]